alexpopa/ember-play/README.md

 ### Code Generators

-Make use of the many generators for code, try `ember help generate` for more details

-### Tests

-Tests have been generated but not populated for this assignment
+All controllers/templates/routes/tests have been generated using `ember generate`

 ### Building